commerce-operations-foundation/mcp-reference-server/docs/README.md

 ---

-*The Universal Order Interchange Standard is an open specification designed to unify fulfillment in the age of AI.
+*The Order Network eXchange Standard is an open specification designed to unify fulfillment in the age of AI.
 Join us in building the future of commerce.*